 401. Health Instruction.
 Credit 3 hours.
-Prerequisites: HS 131; 132 or 133; HS 320 or KIN 351; Health Education & Promotion or Kinesiology major; or permission of Department Head.
+Prerequisites: HS 300 or HS 312 or EPSY 301; and HS 133; and HS 162 or 251 or 252.
 This course will examine different strategies and methods that can be used in health education in various settings, including schools, communities and worksites.
 This course is designed primarily for Kinesiology and Health Studies majors.
 Students in other majors who wish to enroll must receive permission from the KHS Department Head.
+Consideration is given to elementary and secondary school as well as adult content selection; implementation, and evaluation procedures.
+Includes preparation and presentation of selected health topics.
+Teaching strategies and basic principles of health education are emphasized.
+(Spring)

 402. School Health Education.
 Credit 3 hours.
 Prerequisite: HS 131; HS 132 or 133; HS 162; HS 251; HS 461; KIN 351; or permission of the Department Head.
 This course will focus on strategies of instruction for health education to be used primarily in the school setting.
 Additional topics relevant to teacher reparation will also be addressed, especially class management strategies.
 During the course, students will teach health education at various grade levels.
 This course will provide experience in classroom observation and supervised teaching.
+(Spring)

 410. Internship in Health Education and Promotion.
 Credit 3-6 hours.
 A senior-level internship during which students engage in practical experience in the field.
 A minimum of 320 field-based hours is required for course completion.
 Detailed requirements are provided in the catalogue in the Department of Kinesiology and Health Studies section.
 May be repeated for a total of six hours.
+A Laboratory fee is required for this course.
+(Fall, Spring)